0SINTr/hARP/README.md

 - Input Prompts:
   - Enter the Responder's IP address.
-  - Enter the SSH username and password (or ensure SSH keys are set up).
+  - Enter the SSH username and password.
   - Enter your message (up to 60 characters).
-- The Initiator will embed the message in ARP cache entries and send a ping to the Responder.
+- The Initiator will embed the message in its own ARP cache entries and send a ping to the Responder.

 ### 3. Message Exchange
 - Responder:
   - Receives the ping and reads the message from the Initiator's ARP cache.
   - Displays the message to the user.
   - Inputs a reply message.
-  - Embeds the reply in ARP cache entries and sends a ping back to the Initiator.
+  - Embeds the reply in its own ARP cache entries and sends a ping back to the Initiator.

 - Initiator:
   - Receives the ping and reads the reply message from the Responder's ARP cache.